AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 ## Enter connection info in MBI

 To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the MySQL credentials page open?
-If not, go to **Data > Connections** and click the Add New Data Source button, then the MySQL icon.
-Do not forget to toggle the Encrypted button to Yes.
+If not, go to **Data > Connections** and click **Add New Data Source**, then the MySQL icon.
+Do not forget to change the _Encrypted_ toggle to `Yes`.

 Enter the following info into this page, starting with the Database Connection section: